Quick PrivX Setup

 curl https://product-repository.ssh.com/ssh-products.repo -o /etc/yum.repos.d/ssh-products.repo

-Note: When configuring PrivX with an external database, ensure that the psql client installed on the same machine as PrivX matches the version of the Postgresql server.
+When configuring PrivX with an external PostgreSQL database, make sure the psql client is installed on the same machine.
+PrivX requires a psql client version that matches the server version.

 2. Install the latest PrivX packages with: